chickendude/GlossikaSchedule/README.md

 # Glossika Schedule
 This is just a simple tool to track your progress in Glossika's (http://www.glossika.com) new schedules.

-It currently only supports one schedule (5-month intensive), but adding other schedules will be easy to implement.
+It currently only supports three schedule types, but i'll soon add others once i get more core functionality working.

 # Todo
 - Divide schedules into language, so you can add multiple languages.
-- Allow you to choose which schedule you want, perhaps with a description of each.
+- [DONE] Allow you to choose which schedule you want, perhaps with a description of each.